Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

         // Both these are valid:
-        onCards {
+        on {
             creature true
             ownedBy "you"
             zone "Battlefield"
         }
-        onCards { creature true; ownedBy "you"; zone "Battlefield }
+        on { creature true; ownedBy "you"; zone "Battlefield }
         //
-        // But this one is not valid:
-        onCards { creature true ownedBy "you" zone "Battlefield }
+        // !!!
+But this one is not valid: on { creature true ownedBy "you" zone "Battlefield }

 ####`ownedBy`